-Having proven how successfully it can do small, medium and large conventional SUVs, Audi’s Q family is about to get a whole lot more stylish and exciting.
+Having proven how successfully it can do small, medium and large conventional SUVs, the Audi Q family is about to get a whole lot more stylish and exciting with the Audi Q2.

 Over the next few years we’ll see some even-numbered Q models, with coupé-aping styling, steadily slotting in next to their existing odd-numbered equivalents and offering more dynamic driving experiences as well as the sharper looks.